Troubleshooting Patch Manager

 the same Priority level and that run on the same target IDs.
 If this is the

 case, reorder the priority.
-Run Command is a capability of Amazon Systems Manager.
+Run Command is a tool in Amazon Systems Manager.

 Solution 2: Ensure that only one maintenance